aliefauzan/Youtube-Summarizer-and-QnA/README.md

 1. Users enter one or more YouTube URLs in the input fields
 2. The application fetches video metadata and displays compact previews
+3. Users can customize output settings (format, style, etc.)
-3. When the user clicks "Summarize Videos", the application:
+4. When the user clicks "Summarize Videos", the application:
    - Extracts video IDs from the URLs
    - Fetches video metadata and transcripts in parallel
-   - Sends the content to the Gemini API for summarization using the efficient gemini-2.0-flash-lite model
+   - Sends the content to the Gemini API for summarization
    - Analyzes the summaries for content relevance
-   - If videos are related, merges them into a cohesive summary
-   - If videos are unrelated, keeps individual summaries
-   - Displays the formatted summaries with appropriate indicators
+   - Formats the output according to user preferences
+   - Allows downloading as PDF if that format is selected

 ### Question Answering Mode

 1. Users enter YouTube URLs and specific questions they want answered
 2. Users can select their preferred language (English or Indonesian)
+3. Users can use predefined question templates or create custom questions
+4. Users can customize output settings (format, style, etc.)
-3. When the user clicks "Answer Questions", the application:
+5. When the user clicks "Answer Questions", the application:
    - Processes the videos as in summarization mode
    - Analyzes the video content in relation to the specific questions
    - Generates structured answers to each question based on the video content
-   - Formats the answers in a clear, readable format
+   - Formats the answers according to user preferences
-   - Displays the answers with appropriate context
+   - Allows downloading as PDF if that format is selected

+## PDF Generation

+The application can generate properly formatted PDF documents with:

+1. User-specified font family (Times New Roman, Helvetica, Courier)
+2. Custom font size
+3. Adjustable line spacing
+4. Content that meets specified page limits
+5. Proper headings and structure
+6. Optional references section

+The PDF generator automatically adjusts content to meet the specified page limits by:
+- Expanding content with additional analysis if below minimum page count
+- Condensing content by focusing on key points if above maximum page count

-## Content Analysis
+## Question Templates

-The application uses a text similarity algorithm to determine if videos are related:

-1. **Keyword Extraction**: Extracts meaningful keywords from each summary
-2. **Similarity Calculation**: Uses a Jaccard similarity coefficient to measure content overlap
-3. **Threshold-Based Decision**: Determines if videos are related based on a similarity threshold
-4. **Intelligent Merging**: For related videos, combines key points while eliminating duplicates
+The application includes predefined question templates for different types of analysis:

+1. **Academic Analysis** - Structured questions for formal academic analysis
+2. **Technical Review** - Questions focused on technical aspects and implementation
+3. **Business Analysis** - Questions focused on business value and market analysis
+4. **Blockchain Template** - Specialized questions for blockchain and smart contract analysis

+Templates are available in both English and Indonesian.

 ## Limitations

 - The current implementation simulates transcript fetching using video descriptions
 - For a production application, you would need to use a specialized YouTube transcript API
-- The fallback summarizer provides basic summaries when the Gemini API is unavailable
+- PDF page estimation is approximate and may not exactly match printed output
 - The content similarity analysis uses a simple algorithm and may not catch all relationships

 ## Project Structure